-- 1. Generate 10% or more of their revenues in the gambling industry, either directly, or as a primary use of their products. - 2.
-Generate 10% or more of their revenues in the production of adult entertainment and/or owns/operates adult entertainment establishments. - 3.
-Generate 10% or more of their revenues in the manufacture, distribution, or sale of tobacco products. - 4.
-Engage in the manufacture of weapons and/or weapon systems used in military conflicts. - 5.
+- 1. Are in the production of adult entertainment and/or owns/operates adult entertainment establishments. - 2.
+Generate ten percent (10%) or more of their revenues in the gambling industry, either directly, or as a primary use of their products. - 3.
+Generate ten percent (10%) or more of their revenues in the manufacture, distribution, or sale of tobacco products. - 4.
+Generates more than ten percent (10%) of its revenues, either directly or indirectly, from nonmedical cannabis and/or alcohol - 5.
+Engage in the manufacture of weapons and/or weapon systems used in military conflicts. - 6.
 Are involved in the exploration for or primary production of non-metallurgical fossil fuels.